brettz9/nyc-line-visit-count-reporter/README.md

 How many items to display.
 Defaults to `10`.

+### `file`

+File, comma-separted list of files, or array of files to be reported on.

+Defaults to not being used.

+### `aggregate`

+Whether to calculate `maxItems` relative to the results across files in aggregate rather than per file.

+If `false`, will group the items by file, with each group listing the number of `maxItems` per file group.

+If `true`, will only list one set (limited by `maxItems`), sorting exclusively by visit count (though listing file name for each entry).

+Defaults to `true`.

 ## To-dos

 1. Store results in array and print only at end, depending on whether user